njokiwinnie/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty to delete the file betty rmdir /tmp/my_first_directory to delete directory cd - to change the working directory to the previous one
+rm /tmp/my_first_directory/betty to delete the file betty rmdir /tmp/my_first_directory to delete directory cd - to change the working directory to the previous one ls -la. .. /boot lists files in current directory, parent and /boot in that order and in long format